Changes at Gloucestershire Royal Hospital

 From Friday 24 September

-- Atrium entrance: from Friday 24 September, the path outside the atrium will be restricted near the drop-off points.
+- Main atrium entrance: from Friday 24 September, the path outside the main atrium entrance will be restricted near the drop-off points.
 While access will be preserved for both pedestrians and drivers, this will temporarily result in the partial loss of drop off points.
 These will be re-provided and once complete, there will be additional disabled car parking spaces.